-- University Student Government: Student organizations that are RSOs are encouraged to request additional funding from the University’s Student Government (SG), since all University of Chicago students pay a Student Activity Fee, which is the primary source of revenue from which the SG funds RSOs.
+Student organizations that are RSOs are encouraged to request additional funding from the University’s Student Government (SG), since all University of Chicago students pay a Student Activity Fee, which is the primary source of revenue from which the SG funds RSOs.
 The SG uses this money to fund groups that have University-wide appeal and to provide services to the University community as a whole.
-For information about requesting funding from the SG, please review the Student Government Finance Committee’s Guide for Applying for Funding at https://studentactivities.uchicago.edu/orgs/sgfctips.shtml.
+For information about requesting funding from the SG, please review the Student Government Finance Committee’s Guide for Applying for Funding at http://sg.uchicago.edu/student-government-finance-committee/.

 If you are interested in receiving funding from the University Student Government, your group needs to become an RSO if it has not already done so.

-- UCSC: Community Service RSOs (CSRSOs) may request funding from the Community Service Fund, administered by the University Community Service Center (UCSC).
-In addition, any RSO can apply for funding from the UCSC for community service-related projects and can go to any RSO, even if the organization is not a CSRSO.
+Any RSO can apply for funding from the Community Service Fund, administered by the University Community Service Center.
+This funding is limited to community service-related projects and can go to any RSO, even if the organization is not a Community Service focused RSO.
 Allocations are made on annual and quarterly bases.
 The funding body meets twice a quarter, during the 3rd and the 7th weeks.
-For more information about the funding deadlines and guidelines, please see https://ucsc.sites.uchicago.edu/page/csf-community-service-fund or contact Crystal Coats, the Community Service Advisor, at email@example.com or 773-795-6451.
+For more information about the funding deadlines and guidelines, please see https://ucsc.sites.uchicago.edu/page/csf-community-service-fund or contact Crystal Coats, Assistant Director of the University Community Service Center, at email@example.com or 773-795-6451.

-- Office of Multicultural Student Affairs (OMSA): The Office of Multicultural Student Affairs offers a variety of resources to student organizations whose activities help support the University’s students of color.
+The Office of Multicultural Student Affairs offers a variety of resources to student organizations whose activities help support the University’s students of color.
 This includes, among other resources, programming support and funding through OMSA’s Allocation Board.
 The Allocation Board reviews proposals submitted for OMSA funding.
 The Board generally consists of eight students actively involved in cultural RSOs.
-Student organizations interested in applying for funding from OMSA should review the funding guidelines and application materials available at http://omsa.uchicago.edu/resources/rsofunding.shtml.
+Student organizations interested in applying for funding from OMSA should review the funding guidelines and application materials available at http://omsa.uchicago.edu/page/omsa-grants-and-funding-opportunities.

-- Fundraising Activities: The Law School’s External Affairs Office manages fundraising activities at the Law School, including soliciting money from law firms, alumni, and corporations.
+The Law School’s External Affairs Office manages fundraising activities at the Law School, including soliciting money from law firms, alumni, and corporations.
 As a general rule, law students and LSSOs are not authorized to solicit funds from law firms.
 LSSOs, however, can accept law firm contributions if the law firm contacts the LSSO.
 LSSOs receiving law firm funding must follow the University and Law School’s budget rules and reimbursement policies when inviting guest speakers and planning events.
 LSSO may never sign receipts or other paperwork indicating that a donation is tax deductible.
 Such paperwork is provided by the Office of External Affairs, when appropriate.

 Before pursuing donations (event sponsorship, auction items, etc.) from law firms, alumni, or corporations, student organizations must contact the Office of the Dean of Students.
 Following this procedure ensures that the Law School maintains good relationships with the many entities and individuals that support the Law School.
 Student organizations that do not abide by this policy risk losing Law School funding.